pastorryanhayden/256business/content/collections/pages/faq.md

         text: 'Click here to sign up,'
       -
         type: text
-        text: ' or click the "Get on the Show" button at the top of this page, it will take you to a calendy page where you can pick a time that works best for both you and Ryan''s schedule.  '
+        text: ' or click the "Get on the Show" button at the top of this page, it will take you to a calendy page where you can pick a time that works best for both you and Brian''s schedule.  '
   -
     type: heading
     attrs: